November’s 11: The Nicest Horse

 It hasn’t gotten cold enough to up her feed beyond the 3.8 lbs of Timothy Hay and 4 lbs of Special diet, but I’m keeping an eye on that back rib padding.
 Her touch of thrush seems to be kept at bay, thanks to the medication that her pasture mate’s human generously let us use.

 Here is the life changing thing that happens when you get to know a horse: when they freely walk toward you after you’ve fussed with them and given them your all, something in the air changes and everything feels okay.
+It’s going to be okay, Dagrenning, because your heart makes it so.

 Last year, she had a shaggy mane mushroom air about her.